Marceillo/eco-shave/README.md

 ## Final Deployment

-1. Create a runtime.txt `python-3.8.13`
-2. Create a Profile `web: gunicorn your_project_name.wsgi`
+1. Create a Profile `web: gunicorn your_project_name.wsgi`
-3. When development is complete change the debug setting to: `DEBUG = False` in settings.py
+2. When development is complete change the debug setting to: `DEBUG = False` in settings.py
-4. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`
+3. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`

 </details>